ghkhashayar/docs/docs/widgets/number.md

 ### step
 `type: number`

-prection or each step of number.
+the precision of each step of the number.